MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-get-started.md

 3) Download the [[!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)]](https://marketplace.visualstudio.com/items?itemName=ms-dynamics-smb.al).
 4) Select <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> to open the **User Settings** window; here you can modify the [telemetry settings](devenv-get-started.md#telemetry-settings).
 5) Select <kbd>Alt</kbd>+<kbd>A</kbd>, and right after, <kbd>Alt</kbd>+<kbd>L</kbd> to trigger the **AL Go!** command, choose a path to a new empty folder and which version to run.
 Then choose **Microsoft cloud sandbox** as the server.
-    > [!NOTE]
-    > If you want to change your configuration at a later point in time, you can choose the **Add Configuration** button on the bottom right side, and then choose one of the available options.
     > [!TIP]
     > When no folders are opened, the primary side bar for the Visual Studio Code Explorer has a **Create AL Project** button.
-Clicking this button invokes the `AL:Go` command to create a new project.
+Clicking this button invokes the `AL:Go!` command to create a new project.
 6) Enter the credentials that you provided for the sign-up.
 7) Select <kbd>Ctrl</kbd>+<kbd>F5</kbd> to deploy and run the extension on your online sandbox tenant.

 > [!NOTE]
 > For some users the <kbd>Ctrl</kbd>+<kbd>F5</kbd> shortcut key might not work due to keyboard or other settings.
 If it doesn't work for you, run your code by choosing **Run Without Debugging** from the **Run** dropdown in Visual Studio Code.

+> [!NOTE]
+> If you want to change your configuration at a later point in time, you can do so in the launch.json file.
+Just choose the **Add Configuration** button on the bottom right side, and then choose one of the available options.
+You don't have a launch.json file until you have run the `AL:Go!` command.

 You now have a `HelloWorld` sample that compiles and runs.
 The JSON files in the project are automatically updated with the settings that allows you to select <kbd>Ctrl</kbd>+<kbd>F5</kbd> to build and deploy the solution to [!INCLUDE[prod_short](includes/prod_short.md)].
 For more information, see [JSON Files](devenv-json-files.md).